-Posted: March 22nd, 2013 under City and Village, County, Local Government Center, Municipal, Town, WisLines.
+Posted: October 10th, 2013 under City and Village, County, Legislation, Local Government Center, Municipal, New Laws, Town.

 UW Extension’s Local Government Center has updated its fact sheet titled County Government in Wisconsin History & Background and created a new fact sheet: Limits of County Board Administrative Authority.
 Fact sheets are brief publications covering specific topics and offer a ready and accessible source of information.
 These and other Fact sheets are available on the Center’s Web site.